- 21 Chapter Posts

 By the time Jess was sixteen, Chance had completed his studies at Wesleyan College in Stockton, California and was home.
 For awhile, the constant contention with his father was alleviated as Chance and Caleb clashed on how to manage the businesses and the business end of the ranch.
 Chance had gotten his degree in business and economics.

-After getting into a fight with another boy at school and beating him rather badly, both the school and Marshal Scott Cory had had enough of Jess Harper.
+After getting into a fight with another boy at school and beating him rather badly, both the school and Sheriff Scott Cory had had enough of Jess Harper.
 He was expelled from St. Francis and sent home.
 Caleb was furious and fed up.
 He sent Jess to live in the bunkhouse, deciding that it was time to make him stand on his own two feet.
-Had Isabelle not interfered, he'd have sent Jess away with his percentage of the Harper Legacy Trust.
+Had Isadora not interfered, he'd have sent Jess away with his percentage of the Harper Legacy Trust.

 - 1862 (a.
 17) -